colehemmen/SE-Team-6/README.md

 CLASSPATH=".:/usr/share/java/posgresql-jdbc4.jar"
 ```

-Note: Double check that Java was installed to the location above.
+Double check that Java was installed to the location above.
 If not, reinstall in the correct location.
+Resize the screen to 1920x1080.
+Otherwise the game screen will not fit within the VM screen.

 ## Running the Program
 Navigate to the project's directory, and execute the following to compile the program: